-For example, if you set 2×2 binning, the camera's resolution is reduced to 1/4.
+For example, if you set 2 × 2 binning, the camera's resolution is reduced to 1/4.
 If you set the Binning Mode to Sum, the maximum allowed resolution of the image is reduced 1/2 and the responsivity of the camera is quadrupled.
 If you set the Binning Mode to Average, the maximum allowed resolution of the image is reduced to 1/2, but there is no difference in responsivity between a binned image and an original image.
-The Width Max and Height Max parameter, indicating the maximum allowed resolution of the image with the current camera settings, will be updated depending on the binning settings.
-And also, the Width, Height, Offset X and Offset Y parameters will be updated depending on the binning settings.
+The Width Max and Height Max parameter, indicating the maximum allowed resolution of the binning settings.
+And also, the Width, Height, Offset X and Offset Y parameters will be updated depending on the binning on the binning settings.
 You can verify the current resolution through the Width and Height parameters.

-2 × 2 Binning

-Figure 9-3 2 × 2 Binning
+2 × 2 Binning Figure 9-3 2 × 2 Binning